“Molly” is one of the most widely used slang terms for the club drug methylenedioxy-methamphetamine (MDMA).

 - Decreased anxiety

 In addition, users report enhanced sensory perception as a hallmark of the MDMA experience.

-Often pitched by drug dealers as pure MDMA, and an allegedly safer version of the drug ecstasy, the DEA reported that from 2011 to 2015 only 13 percent of the “molly” seized in New York state contained any MDMA at all.
+Often pitched by drug dealers as pure MDMA, and an allegedly safer version of the drug ecstasy, the DEA reported from 2011 to 2015 only 13 percent of the “molly” seized in New York state contained any MDMA at all.